Internship Information for Students

 Finding an Internship

-Many businesses in the Rochester area are looking for School of Business interns because of the strong classroom and professional skills you have developed through your curriculum.
+Many businesses in the Rochester area and beyond are looking for School of Business interns because of the strong classroom and professional skills you have developed through your curriculum.
 The best strategy you can use to find an internship is to combine the three search methods below.

 Search Postings on Handshake

-Handshake is a job and internship posting database, hosted by the Center for Career and Academic Planning, containing all internships that are sent to the College internship coordinator.
+Handshake is a job and internship posting database, hosted by the Center for Career and Academic Planning, containing all internships that are sent to the College and internship coordinator.
 For questions about your username and password, contact the Center for Career and Academic Planning at (585) 385-8050.
 You will want to check this resource frequently for the most current internship postings.

 Network!
 Network!
 Network!